ofbennett/WhatIsIt/README.md

 ## To Do
 - Add a settings view to control user preferences
-- Add the ability to try different models
+- Add the ability to choose different models for predicting objects